 All of our pores contain a hair follicle and a sebaceous gland, which produces sebum, our skin’s natural oil.
 The body is constantly regenerating and shedding dead cells, but when those dead skin cells get trapped within the sebum of our skin, they combine to create noninflammatory acne.
+These are those black and white bumps on your skin — otherwise known as blackheads and whiteheads.
 If bacteria is present on the skin, it can combine with the dead cells and oil and cause an infection, otherwise known as inflammatory acne.

 This type of acne, also called comedones, are simply clogged pores.
 You probably know them as blackheads and whiteheads, maybe even as the building blocks of acne.

 A blackhead is an open comedo, meaning that the clogged pore is open to the surface of the skin, and the air has oxidized the gunk inside, turning it black.